How You Can Help¶

 But, what if you are not sure, where the new content should go or if it should be created at all?

 Regardless of this, if you find something missing, you can add it yourself.
-Or ask in Slack #typo3-documentation if you can help out.
+Or ask in the #typo3-documentation Slack channel, if you can help out.

 Check spelling for consistency.
-For example, compare spelling of title and headlines to The TYPO3 Writing Style Guide on typo3.org.
+For example, compare spelling of title and headlines to the rules outlined in the Spelling chapter.